The Mirror Method

 This approach is often associated with (including, but not limited to):

-• reduced internal resistance
+• reduced internal tensions

 • increased emotional clarity